Away from the busy coast of Montenegro, the picturesque Durmitor National Park is like a playground for nature seekers.

 IT’S CRAZY BEAUTIFUL

-I didn’t think that the mountains in Montenegro would be able to compete with the beauty of the coast, but I was wrong.
+On my first trip to Montenegro, I didn’t think that the mountains would be able to compete with the beauty of the coast.

 I was most definitely wrong!

-The most obvious trek is the one that leads you to the top of Bobotov Kuk (the highest mountain in the perk).
-But, there are some other awesome trails which highlight the area’s breathtaking lakes and gorgeous mountaintops.
+The most obvious trek is the one that leads you to the top of Bobotov Kuk (the highest mountain in the park).
+But there are some other awesome trails which highlight the area’s breathtaking lakes and gorgeous mountaintops.
 There’s even a secluded ice cave along one of them!

 Most of these range from intermediate to hard in difficulty.
-However, there are also some easy hikes that still capture the charm of Durmitor National Park.
+However, some easy hikes still capture the charm of Durmitor National Park.
 My favorites were the short walk around Black Lake and the journey up to Ćurevec.

 THERE ARE TONS OF LAKES TO EXPLORE